 The Company recognizes deferred tax balances related to the undistributed earnings of subsidiaries when it expects that it will recover those undistributed earnings in a taxable manner, such as through receipt of dividends or sale of the investments.
 Historically, we have not provided taxes on cumulative earnings of our subsidiaries that have been reinvested indefinitely.
 As a result of our plans to restructure or distribute accumulated earnings of certain foreign operations, we have recorded an estimate of foreign withholding and state income taxes.
+In addition, in connection with the Willis Re divestiture, we have recorded an estimated deferred tax expense for certain Willis Re subsidiaries whose outside basis differences are no longer considered indefinitely reinvested.
 However, we assert that the historical cumulative earnings of our other subsidiaries are reinvested indefinitely, and therefore do not provide deferred tax liabilities on these amounts.

 The Company records valuation allowances against net deferred tax assets based on whether it is more likely than not that the deferred tax assets will be realized.
-We have liabilities for uncertain tax positions under ASC 740 of \$47 million, excluding interest and penalties.
-The Company believes the outcomes that are reasonably possible within the next 12 months may result in a reduction in the liability for uncertain tax positions of approximately \$3 million to \$8 million, excluding interest and penalties.
+We have liabilities for uncertain tax positions under ASC 740 of \$45 million, excluding interest and penalties.
+The Company believes the outcomes that are reasonably possible within the next 12 months may result in a reduction in the liability for uncertain tax positions of approximately \$5 million, excluding interest and penalties.